 Verify your status if you've already signed up for a First Responder plan or are interested in adding it.
 Verify your status within 45 days from activation or you will risk a price increase of up to $20 per line.
 Yearly verification is required.

-To verify your first responder status, follow the steps below or visit a T-Mobile store, and we will walk you through the process.*
+To verify your first responder status, follow these steps or visit a T-Mobile store, and we will walk you through the process.

-- Log in to My T-Mobile or the T-Mobile app.
+- Log in to My T-Mobile.com or the T-Mobile app.

-- T-Mobile app: Click More > Profile Settings > First Responder Verification.
+- T-Mobile app: Select More > Profile Settings > First Responder Verification.

-- My T-Mobile: Click Menu > Account > Profile Settings > First Responder Verification.
+- My T-Mobile: Select Menu > Account > Profile Settings > First Responder Verification.

 - Select the correct line, your First Responder Status, and enter the required information into the form